2025 UNHRC Commission of Inquiry report on Gaza genocide: Israel

+Israel did not cooperate with the commission having accused it of pursuing an anti-Israel political agenda and exceeding its mandate.
+Israel rejected allegations of genocide as antisemitic "blood libel".
+The Israeli ambassador to the UN described the report as a "libelous rant", and President Isaac Herzog said that it "obsesses over blaming the Jewish state, whitewashing Hamas’s atrocities, and turning victims of one of the worst massacres of modern times into the accused".
+The Israeli foreign ministry called for the abolition of the Commission of Inquiry and accused the reports of authors of being "Hamas proxies".
+Commission chair Navi Pillay said of the Israeli response: "I wish they would tell us where we went wrong on these facts, or just cooperate with us."

 Norway

-Norway neither supports nor opposes the Commission's conclusion in any official capacity.
-On 16 September 2025, Minister of Foreign Affairs Espen Barth Eide released a statement stating "we take the findings of the report very seriously," pledging to investigate its findings and recommendations and "follow up on them in our further policy development."
+On 16 September 2025, Norwegian Minister of Foreign Affairs Espen Barth Eide released a statement stating "we take the findings of the report very seriously," pledging to investigate its findings and recommendations and "follow up on them in our further policy development."

 Palestine

-Palestine supports the Commission's conclusion.
-The Palestine Ministry of Foreign Affairs released an official statement calling on the international community to act to prevent genocide "without delay" and on states to take "practical and decisive measures to stop the ongoing genocide, provide international protection for the Palestinian people, end all forms of military and political support to Israel... and impose sanctions on it."
+The Palestinian Ministry of Foreign Affairs (controlled by the Palestinian Authority) released an official statement calling on the international community to act to prevent genocide "without delay" and on states to take "practical and decisive measures to stop the ongoing genocide, provide international protection for the Palestinian people, end all forms of military and political support to Israel... and impose sanctions on it."
 The ministry suggested "international silence" on the issue "places the international community in a position of complicity."

 South Africa

-South Africa supports the Commission's conclusion.
-South Africa urged all states to comply with its recommendations.
+South Africa urged all states to comply with the report's recommendations.
 President Cyril Ramaphosa referenced the report's finding of genocide in the general debate of the eightieth session of the United Nations General Assembly.

 United Kingdom

-The United Kingdom neither supports nor opposes the Commission's conclusion in any official capacity.
-The Parliament of the United Kingdom debated the report shortly after its release to discuss implications on UK international policy related to the Gaza war and Gaza humanitarian crisis.

-Supporters argued it is not the role of governments to determine whether a genocide is happening, but of a competent court such as the Commission.
-Supporters also argued that regardless of whether a genocide is happening, saying "to argue about precise definitions of genocide somehow misses the central point" and argued the humanitarian crisis is at the fault of Israel and needs immediate policy attention.
-Baroness Chapman of Darlington said of the report, "you cannot read it without being horrified."

-Opponents downplayed the strength of the document's claims, including Lord Pannick, who claimed the Commission found there were "reasonable grounds for alleging genocide in Gaza, not that there is genocide in Gaza."
-This was a mischaracterization of an actual quote that said "the Commission has concluded on reasonable grounds [there is genocidal intent]," which did not imply they did not actually find there is a genocide.
-(Note: Full quote: The Commission has concluded on reasonable grounds that Israeli political and military leaders possess the specific intent to commit genocide.)
-Other opponents, such as Lord Austin of Dudley, who accepted money from pro-Israel lobbies, changed the topic to discuss media attention, alleging pro-Palestinian bias in media and claiming media attention to the "humanitarian position in Gaza... drives antisemitism in Britain."
+A UK government spokesman said that the determination as to whether Israel's actions constitute genocide was up to a court, though it stated that "Israel's actions are appalling".